stefbraun/symbolic-computation-examples/README.md

 # Theano-examples
 This repository contains examples for beginners to learn theano.
-The examples are based on the Stanford CS231 class on http://cs231n.github.io/neural-networks-case-study/  .
+The examples are coded once in native python and then ported step by step to Theano.
+All examples are based on the Stanford CS231 class on (convolutional) neural networks http://cs231n.github.io/neural-networks-case-study/  .

-It contains:
+Files in this repository:

 1. data.pickle       - file containing the data for a 2D toy example
 2. softmax.py        - softmax classifier, native python